RandomFractals/CyberDash/README.md

 - bot 'blacklist' is updated every 15 minutes for currating that channel live as new tweets come in and you detect noise tweet sources
 - your friends, bots and tweeps you follow, are automatically added to the bot 'whitelist', which is updated every hour. tweets from friends on the subject keywords you configured don't require a link to be retweeted

-There is probably more that this bot does that escapes my recollection after 2 weeks of coding and tweeking it for the 2 Twitter bot accounts I setup.
+There is probably more that this bot does that escapes my recollection after 2 weeks of coding and tweeking it for the 2 Twitter bot accounts I've set up.
 I suggest you review src/bot.js code and mod for your needs.
 That code is heavily documented and nicely formatted.
 Enjoy!
 Buy me a beer some day if you end up using this custom Twitter news bot code.

 # 2. OR Run search.js for periodic RT's